Effects of Heroin Use

 For example, a person who has been using high doses of the drug and experienced bouts of hypoxia may have experienced a degree of brain damage that can last for the rest of the person’s life.
 In addition, regular use of heroin can cause long-term or even permanent damage to the opioid system in the brain, leading to depression and lasting, intense cravings for the drug, which always present a risk of relapse.

 Relapsing after long-term heroin abuse is also a risk.
 Many people, after going through complete detox from the drug, will try to return to their last dosage before they stopped use of the drug.
 However, when tolerance has worn off, this dosage can be too much for the body to handle, leading to a potentially fatal overdose.

 Stopping heroin abuse as soon as possible provides the greatest opportunity to avoid these challenges and risks of long-term heroin abuse and addiction.
 However, trying to stop alone, without support, is not recommended due to uncomfortable withdrawal symptoms and intense cravings that occur.
-This can be eased by getting the help of an experienced, research-based rehab program.
+This can be eased by getting the help of an experienced, research-based orange county medical detox and rehab program.

 There is a wide range of support that can help a person through the process of quitting heroin, from medical detox that diminishes withdrawal symptoms, to mental and physical therapies to lessen the power of cravings and help the body recover from some of the physical damage caused by the drug.
 With a certified, reputable treatment program, a person struggling with heroin abuse can take steps forward to achieve recovery and avoid the risks of long-term addiction to heroin.